dipenarathod/Breakout-MIPS-Assembly-/README.md

 - Main Picture: for a simple game screenshot
 - Display Setup: for bitmap display setup
 - Keyboard Setup: for reference.
 Used as is
+- AABB (Axis-Aligned Bounding Box): Some collision math.
+I would suggest you watch some videos instead